mastotte/2020-2022/README.md

 at once.
 With feedback of guess results from the user, this program will produce the best guesses to solve the Quordle.

-Sol- By far my largest program, Sol is an entire game-scoring interface for one of my favorite games, Multitaire.
+Sol- Sol is a game-scoring interface for one of my favorite games, Multitaire.
 The game involves multiple players, each with their own decks, playing solitaire with a communal foundations.
 A player's score is represented by (player's cards remaining) - (average cards remaining of all players in game).
 I call this adjusted player score their "Par" score.